shawncxc/zillow-analysis/README.md

 ####Realized
 * Visulize a part of house prices in SF
-* Categorize data to three parts in spite of the type of house
+* Categorize data into three parts in spite of the type of house
 * Visulize data for each part

 ####Pending